SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Empirical Evaluation

 \subsection{RQ1: Comparison with Baselines}

-To evaluate the effectiveness of \toolname in code optimization, we compared it with RAPGen, its enhanced version RAPGen+, and two representative prompt engineering techniques -- retrieval-augmented generation (RAG) and direct prompting -- across the three LLMs.
-Table~\ref{tab:4-rq1} presents the performance of each tool on the benchmark of 151 code optimization tasks.
+To evaluate the effectiveness of \toolname in code optimization, we compared it with RAPGen, its enhanced version RAPGen+, and two representative prompt engineering techniques -- retrieval-augmented generation (RAG) and direct prompting -- on the C/C++ benchmark.
+On the Python benchmark, we evaluated \toolname, RAPGen, and the prompt engineering techniques using DeepSeek-V3 only.
+Table~\ref{tab:4-rq1} and Table~\ref{tab:4-rq1-python} present the performance of each tool on the C/C++ benchmark (151 tasks) and the Python benchmark (150 tasks), respectively.